Mativvu/SquareSolver/README.md

 how it looks like:
 <img width="1156" alt="Снимок экрана 2024-08-26 в 18 54 27" src="https://github.com/user-attachments/assets/d5ca6670-ec3c-4272-b31a-80de25dc27b4">

-* *Most of the text in program is colored using ANSI color codes, you can find them in [SSOutput.h](SSOutput.h) file, unfortunately colored output is not supported for files.
+_Most of the text in program is colored using ANSI color codes, you can find them in [SSOutput.h](SSOutput.h) file, unfortunately colored output is not supported for files.
 Debug output is all blue, errors are printed in red and unit tests use red, green and yellow colors.
-Command-line arguments are printed in cyan and their describtions in magenta.* *
+Command-line arguments are printed in cyan and their describtions in magenta._

 ## Project status
-The last version is 4.1, no more updates are planned.
+It will be get updates once in a while.

 ## Sources